lbnl-cybersecurity/secpriv-hugo-source/content/project/nsf-trustedci.md

 As the National Science Foundation Cybersecurity Center of Excellence, Trusted CI draws on expertise from multiple internationally recognized institutions, including [Indiana University](https://cacr.iu.edu/), the [University of Illinois](https://www.ncsa.illinois.edu/), the [University of Wisconsin-Madison](https://www.wisc.edu/), the [Pittsburgh Supercomputing Center](https://www.psc.edu/), and [Berkeley Lab](https://www.lbl.gov/).
 Drawing on this expertise, Trusted CI collaborates with NSF-funded research organizations to focus on addressing the unique cybersecurity challenges faced by such entities.
 In addition to our leadership team, a world-class [Trusted CI Advisory Committee](https://www.trustedci.org/advisory-committee) adds its experience and a critical eye to the center's strategic decision-making.

-Berkeley Lab's roles in Trusted CI has included co-leading the [Open Science Cyber Risk Profile (OSCRP)](http://trustedci.github.io/OSCRP/) working group -- a cross-disciplinary group of computer security professionals and scientific researchers that worked to develop a document designed to help researchers understand the cyber risks to their work.
+Berkeley Lab is the lead institution for Trusted CI.
+Berkeley Lab's additional roles in Trusted CI have included co-leading the [Open Science Cyber Risk Profile (OSCRP)](http://trustedci.github.io/OSCRP/) working group -- a cross-disciplinary group of computer security professionals and scientific researchers that worked to develop a document designed to help researchers understand the cyber risks to their work.
 It has also led studies into [scientific data integrity](http://hdl.handle.net/2022/24910), [scientific data confidentiality](https://escholarship.org/uc/item/7cz7m1ws), [software assurance in science](https://blog.trustedci.org/2021/12/publication-of-trusted-ci-guide-to.html), the [security of operational technology in science](https://blog.trustedci.org/2022/01/announcing-2022-trusted-ci-annual.html), and [building security into NSF Major Facilities by design](https://blog.trustedci.org/2023/01/announcing-2023-trusted-ci-annual.htm).

 This project is supported by award # [ACI-1547272](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1547272), [OAC-1920430](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1920430), and [OAC-2241313](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2241313) from the National Science Foundation's Office of Advanced Cyberinfrastructure.